kakaijiro/snake-game/README.md

 pnpm dev
 ```

-The server will start on `http://localhost:3000`.
-Open this URL in your browser to play the game.
+The server will start on `http://localhost:3000` and automatically open in your browser.
+The webpack dev server provides hot module replacement for instant updates.

 **How to Play:**